 The Seattle Department of Transportation (SDOT) in conjunction with Seattle Parks and Recreation has announced that Lake Washington Boulevard’s open street will be extended all the way south to Seward Park starting the weekend of July 4.
-Currently the closure of the street to through-traffic to provide space for walking, biking, and rolling has been in place on weekends along a one-mile stretch of the street between Mount Baker Beach and Genesee Park.
+Intended to provide space for people walking, biking, and rolling, the closure to through car traffic has been in place on weekends along a one-mile stretch of the street between Mount Baker Beach and Genesee Park.
 The three-mile version will significantly expand the open street, directly connecting Seward Park’s car-free trail with a Lake Washington Boulevard with significantly fewer vehicles on it.

 But the final proposal differs from the result of SDOT’s survey of nearly 7,000 Seattle residents in which approximately 65% of respondents said their first choice for Lake Washington Boulevard was a three-mile option every day of the week.
 Adding in people who said it was their second choice, seven out of ten respondents rated having an open street every day of the week very highly.
 The weekends-only option only received a top ranking from a little over 20%.

 SDOT also provided a breakdown of results in the 98118 zip code, which includes the area of the Rainier Valley between Columbia City and Rainier Beach and would include the southern segment of the Lake Washington Boulevard open street.
 Results from those respondents, who amounted to about 33% of the total people who completed the survey, were very similar.
 Over 50% of people in the 98118 zip code also said the three-mile option at all times was their first preference.

 According to SDOT, they evaluated the survey results along with Seattle Parks and Recreation and “weighted” the results based on other criteria, including equity (25%), community and stakeholder input (25%), safety and health (20%), access (20%), and implementation (10%).
 But how those criteria produced the result we have now is a black box.